What’s in this article?

 Demand Flexibility Services (DFS) pay households to shift electricity consumption away from peak hours.

-By participating in DFS, you help balance the grid, reduce reliance on fossil fuels, and lower system costs.
+By participating in DFS, you help balance the grid, reduce reliance on fossil fuels, and lower the overall costs of operating the electricity system.

 An introduction to grid services in the UK